danikhan632/vortex_llvm/llvm/docs/SourceLevelDebugging.rst

     ret i32 %toret
   }

+There are a few other dbg.value configurations that mean it terminates dominating location definitions without adding a new location.
+The complete list is:

+* Any location operand is ``poison`` (or ``undef``).
+* Any location operand is an empty metadata tuple (``!{}``) (which cannot occur in a ``!DIArgList``).
+* There are no location operands (empty ``DIArgList``) and the ``DIExpression`` is empty.

+This class of dbg.value that kills variable locations is called a "kill dbg.value" or "kill location", and for legacy reasons the term "undef dbg.value" may be used in existing code.
+The ``DbgVariableIntrinsic`` methods ``isKillLocation`` and ``setKillLocation`` should be used where possible rather than inspecting location operands directly to check or set whether a dbg.value is a kill location.

-In general, if any dbg.value has its operand optimized out and cannot be recovered, then an undef dbg.value is necessary to terminate earlier variable locations.
-Additional undef dbg.values may be necessary when the debugger can observe re-ordering of assignments.
+In general, if any dbg.value has its operand optimized out and cannot be recovered, then a kill dbg.value is necessary to terminate earlier variable locations.
+Additional kill dbg.values may be necessary when the debugger can observe re-ordering of assignments.

 How variable location metadata is transformed during CodeGen